chinamike65/hugo-tuolesi/content/book1/book1en.md

 We must recite our Gelugpa Guru Yoga, that is, the prayer of Master Tsongkhapa:

 ----
+>
-Objectless compassion, Chenrezig,
+>Objectless compassion, Chenrezig,
+>

-Lord of stainless wisdom, Manjushri,
+>Lord of stainless wisdom, Manjushri,
+>

-Conquering mara’s horders, Vajrapani,
+>Conquering mara’s horders, Vajrapani,
+>

-Crown jewel of the Sages of the Land of Snows, Tsongkhapa,
+>Crown jewel of the Sages of the Land of Snows, Tsongkhapa,
+>

-Losang Drakpa, at your feet, I pray.
+>Losang Drakpa, at your feet, I pray.
+>
 ----

 Offer the mandala at least 100,000 times.

-There are thirty-seven mantras and seven mantras in the mandala, and the seven mantras are to be offered here  100,000 times.
+There are thirty-seven point mandala offerings and seven point mandala offerings, and the seven point mandalas are to be offered here  100,000 times.

+**Short mandala offering**

+>
+>sa shyi pö chü juk shing métok tram
+>
+>The ground is purified with scented water and strewn with flowers
+>
+>rirap ling shyi nyidé gyenpa di
+>
+>It is adorned with Sumeru, the king of mountains, the four quarters of the universe, and the sun and the moon;
+>
+>sangyé shying du mik dé pulwa yi
+>
+>Thinking of it as the blessed buddha fields, I offer it
+>
+>dro kun namdak shying la chöpar shok
+>
+>By virtue of this offering, may all beings here and now attain the happiness of that pure land!
+>
+>tram guru ratna mandala pudza megha samudra saparana samaye ah hung
+>

 Everyone will understand the video about Mandala.

 Vajrasattva 100,000 times is a hundred-syllable mantra 100,000 times.

-A hundred-syllable mantra one hundred thousand times can eliminate the karma of body, speech and mind.
+The hundred-syllable mantra one hundred thousand times can eliminate the karma of body, speech and mind.

-The order of the above four additional lines must be followed.
+The order of the above four additional actions must be followed.
 If you can do it in this order, the path of practice will be safe and sound.

-Reciting the Four Refuge 100,000 times helps to obtain the blessing of the Guru and the Three Jewels; reciting the Guru Yoga 100,000 times brings the special blessing of the Guru, and the blessing of the Guru Three Jewels can change our body, speech and mind; Good fortune will increase greatly.
+Reciting the Four Refuges 100,000 times helps to obtain the blessing of the Guru and the Three Jewels; reciting the Guru Yoga mantra 100,000 times brings the special blessing of the Guru, and the blessing of the Guru Three Jewels can change our body, speech and mind; Good fortune will increase greatly.
 Then, if you practice the Vajrasattva Hundred-syllable Mantra, you will be safe and sound.

 Some people don't know that they can directly recite Vajrasattva in the order of offering Mandala first and then reciting Vajrasattva.
 Due to the Buddha's blessing of Vajrasattva, all the karmic obstacles of life are forced out.
 Or a little thing happened around us, and we can't stand it.